 When that machine is being set up or being repaired, it is normal for the compressed air to be completely emptied from the machine with no compressed left in the air lines, air valves, or air cylinders.
 This is both for safety for the operator, and to enable a mechanic to easily move the air-driven tooling as they go about building, setting up, or fixing a piece of equipment.

 Industrial air mains will typically be pressurized well over 100PSI.
 What you do not want to do then is fully crack open a high-flowing main air valve and have fast-moving compressed air flooding the lines and pressurizing all of the air cylinders on the machine all at once.

 Some of the air cylinders and other air-driven actuators will be in the correct position.
 Some will be left at mid-stroke, and others will be in the extend position when they are supposed to be in the retract position on start up, or vice versa. that's almost inevitable if a mechanic has been working on the machine.
 How would they know the start position of every cylinder?

-Remember, there is no air in any of the lines.
+At start up there is no air in any of the lines.
 This means that even if the cylinders have flow controls, which work on controlling back pressure, there is no air in the cylinder to allow the flow control to moderate the speed of the cylinder piston.

 By introducing air at full line volume and pressure, any wrongly-positioned air cylinder will respond at high speed with possibly catastrophic results.
 It is possible that cylinder pistons will crash into the end caps.
 Expect various end-of-rod tooling to collide.
 Think about the possible damage to the machine components as all these cylinders race to their home position.

 That's why a machine will perform more safely with a soft start valve.